Creme of Nature Hair Relaxer Lawsuit | 2025 Latest Updates

 Creme of Nature Hair Relaxer Lawsuit Overview

-Lawsuits are being filed against manufacturers of hair relaxer products, including Creme of Nature, alleging that these products contain harmful chemicals linked to uterine cancer and other serious health issues.
+Lawsuits are being filed against manufacturers of hair relaxer products, including Creme of Nature, alleging that these products contain harmful chemicals linked to uterine cancer and other serious health conditions.

-An October 2022 study conducted by the National Institutes of Health (NIH) found that women who used chemical hair straighteners more than 4 times during the previous year were more than twice as likely to develop uterine cancer during the course of the nearly 11-year study [1].
+An October 2022 study by the National Institutes of Health (NIH) found that women who used chemical hair straighteners more than 4 times during the previous year were more than twice as likely to develop uterine cancer during the course of the study (11-year study) [1].

 Related Articles: Hair Relaxer Cancer Lawsuit